Slippery business may stop the bull calf surplus

-The rest, and the “retired” older cows, along with almost all bull calves, are in most of the world sold to slaughter.
-In India, however, where more than 80% of the human population are Hindu, observing the traditional Hindu proscription against eating beef, only two of the 29 states even allow cattle to be slaughtered.
+In India, where more than 80% of the human population are Hindu, only two of the 29 states even allow cattle to be slaughtered.

 Turned loose to wander

-Others who became unproductive were just turned loose in forests to wander, often becoming prey of then-abundant tigers, leopards, Asiatic lions, or hyenas.
+Others who became unproductive were just turned loose as prey for then-abundant tigers, leopards, Asiatic lions, or hyenas.
 In some regions rural people believed that “sacrificing” surplus cattle to predators reduced the likelihood that the predators would invade villages to kill humans and productive animals.

 Traditional Indian methods of disposing of surplus cattle began to fail with the near-simultaneous mid-20th century advents of mechanized transport, replacing the use of bullock carts, and large-scale dairy production, steeply increasing the numbers of calves born.